PagesjaunesMobile/Mobrise/README.md

 ## Generate Token

-In order to connect to your bitrise account with Mobrise you need to [generare a new token](https://www.bitrise.io/me/profile#/security) and copy/paste it in the application.
+In order to connect to your bitrise account with Mobrise you need to [generate a new token](https://www.bitrise.io/me/profile#/security) and copy/paste it in the application.

 ## Support / Contributing